A complete ticket scanning inbox in 30 minutes

 From requirement to production in 30 minutes

-Here's exactly how the 30 minutes broke down — from the first agent discussion to the final deployment-ready build.
+Here's exactly how the 30 minutes broke down — from the first requirement analysis to the final deployment-ready build.

-The 9-agent team analyzed the ticket scanning inbox requirement.
-The Functional Analyst immediately identified a gap: the original spec only covered creating sessions from inbox tickets, but didn't address linking tickets to existing sessions.
-The Software Architect proposed the data model while the UX Developer began mapping the user flow.
+The team analyzed the ticket scanning inbox requirement.
+During analysis, a gap was identified: the original spec only covered creating sessions from inbox tickets, but didn't address linking tickets to existing sessions.
+The data model and user flow were designed before any code was written.

 Full implementation

-Backend Expert built the API endpoints and database schema.
-Frontend Expert implemented the React Native screens — inbox list, ticket detail, and the linking flow.
-The Testing Agent wrote test cases in parallel using TDD.
-The Security Agent flagged and resolved auth concerns on the new endpoints.
-DevOps Expert configured the build pipeline.
+The backend API endpoints and database schema were built.
+React Native screens were implemented — inbox list, ticket detail, and the linking flow.
+Test cases were written in parallel using TDD.
+Auth concerns on the new endpoints were flagged and resolved.
+Build pipeline was configured.

 Human review & iteration

-The human reviewer tested the feature in the app, identified a color scheme inconsistency, and approved the Functional Analyst's enhancement.
-The agent team iterated on the color feedback in under 2 minutes.
+The human reviewer tested the feature in the app, identified a color scheme inconsistency, and approved the feature enhancement.
+The team iterated on the color feedback in under 2 minutes.
 Build and deployment prep completed automatically.

 Key Insight

 The original scope was straightforward: user scans a ticket, it goes to the inbox, and they can create a session from it.
-But the Functional Analyst identified a gap that would have hurt the user experience.
+But during requirement analysis, a gap was identified that would have hurt the user experience.

 What was missing: The ability to link existing inbox tickets to sessions after the session was already created.
 Without this, users would be forced to scan tickets before starting a session — an unnatural workflow.